wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 In this post, we aim to find all solutions, not just one, to the puzzle.
 We aim to find all solutions using a Python-based SAT solver and two model checkers, namely Spin and Fizzbee.
 To keep things simple, we’ll solve the puzzle for a 4x4 grid using the SAT Solver, but we will solve it both for 4x4 and 9x9 using model checkers.

-You might come across simpler or different ways to solve this problem—and that’s fine.
-My goal here is to explore how different computational approaches can tackle the same challenge.
-For instance, I found that the Spin model checker is not just powerful, but also a great way to learn about nondeterminism, which plays a central role in the Spin-based solution to the puzzle.
+There are different ways to solve this problem.
+My goal here is to explore how various computational approaches can tackle the same challenge.
+I believe that model checkers, for instance, aren't just powerful tools for ensuring correctness, but also a great way to learn about nondeterminism.
+There's also a touch of elegance in how SAT solvers can sometimes reformulate complex problems.

 ## Solving the Puzzle using a SAT Solver

 I first came across this puzzle in a nice [blog post](https://buttondown.com/hillelwayne/archive/solving-linkedin-queens-with-smt/) by Hillel Wayne, whose blog I enjoy reading, where he solved it using an SMT solver called Z3.

 In the past, I had used a Python-based SAT solver called PyEDA [1], and I thought it would be interesting to use it to find all solutions to the LinkedIn Queens puzzle.
 Let’s solve it for a 4x4 grid though the code can be extended to solve it for a 9x9 grid.
+The code uses Python 3.13.1 and PyEDA 0.29.0.
+All the code in this post is linked in relevant sections, and the repository containing all the code is also linked in the references at the end.

-To get started with PyEDA, we represent the 4×4 grid as a two-dimensional bit vector (The code uses Python 3.13.1 and PyEDA 0.29.0.
-Installation instructions are available in the code repository linked below.):
+To get started with PyEDA, we represent the 4×4 grid as a two-dimensional bit vector:
 ```
 X = exprvars('x', 4, 4)
 ```